lukepuplett/evoq-blockchain/docs/merkle/README.md

 ## Usage

-For basic usage examples and a guide to get started, see the examples directory.
+For a complete usage example, see the [Complete Example section in the Selective Disclosure documentation](./selective-disclosure.md#complete-example-digital-passport).

 For more detailed implementation information, examine the source code in:
 `src/Evoq.Blockchain/Blockchain.Merkle/MerkleTree.cs`